By Maarten Aertsen

 Demonstrating compliance for critical products involves costs for third-party auditors

 Conformity assessment is where the consequences of the distinction between products and critical products show up: developers of critical products may not perform self-assessment and need to involve third-party auditors.
 Only options 2 and 3 are available to them.
+(Update: If there is a technical standard available that they can apply and their critical product is of class I, self-assessment against that standard becomes available.
+Here be dragons.)

 Having covered some of the preliminaries we will now turn to implications for developers of open-source software.